“In an increasing complex global supply chain,

 New Technology The latest from around the world in land, sea and air transport technology developments.

-Road Transport The road transport sector is struggling for profitability, and to retain and recruit new drivers.
+Road Transport The road transport sector is struggling to retain and recruit new drivers.
 The light and heavy vehicle fleets have different needs and challenges.
 Find out how the sector is tackling these issues.

 Coastal shipping is pushing hard to get greater recognition as an efficient, environmentally friendly means of inter-regional transport.
-Still, it feels like the forgotten alternative to road transport as far as government policy goes.
-Get the news and views of leading players in this often overlooked sector of New Zealand’s freight transport industry.
+Still, it feels like the forgotten alternative to road transport as far as Government policy goes.
+Get the news and views of leading players in this often overlooked sector of NZ’s freight transport industry.

-The Govt has made good progress with putting KiwiRail on track to become self-sustaining though the capital investments required mean the railroad will be in the red for some years to come.
-Early decisions this year include the future of marginal lines.
-KiwiRail has resurrected its reputation and under CEO Jim Quinn has found support from transport operators who see rail as a key part of their overall network.
-It has also won back the trust of central government after years of neglect.
+KiwiRail The Govt has made good progress with putting KiwiRail on track to become self-sustaining though the capital investments required mean the railroad will be in the red for some years to come.
 Keep track of state-owned company that aims to win a larger share of the national freight task.

 Regulatory Changes Keep informed about the latest changes to regulations such as Road User Charges, dangerous goods handling and storage.